Skip to main content

 McKinsey & Company

-Managers account for 70% of the variance in team engagement — making manager capability the single largest controllable lever for organizational performance.
-Engaged teams drive 23% higher profitability and 78% less absenteeism.
+Managers account for 70% of the variance in team engagement, making manager capability the single biggest lever for organizational performance.
+Engaged teams see 23% higher profitability and 78% less absenteeism.

 Source: Gallup